feranco/feranco.github.io/_drafts/ConcurrencyInC++.md

 ```

-Instead of using a raw std::mutex a better option is to use std::lock_guard, which is a class template implementimg the RAII idiom for mutex.
+Instead of using a raw std::mutex a better option is to use std::lock_guard, which is a class template implementing the RAII idiom for mutex.
 It is essentially a wrapper for the raw std::mutex that locks the mutex in its constructor and unlock the mutex in its destructor.

 ```cpp
 class CounterWrapper